Chipdelmal/MoNeT/docs/ToolsCollaboration.md

 # Computational Tools for Fighting Malaria and Other Mosquito Borne Diseases

-As it was mentioned before, this workflow comprises a toolkit of independent projects that can be tackled one at a time.
+As it was mentioned before, this idea comprises a toolkit of independent projects that can be tackled one at a time.
 The current list of alternatives follows.

 ## 1) Crowd sourcing tool for gathering data on mosquitoes _(AT, HMSC)_